|

 Possibly the start of an annual event

 The EAS and European Space Agency organised an exhibition and talks at the European Parliament in Brussels in March hosted by the office of Clare Moody MEP.
 The theme of the week-long event was "The Gaia Space Mission: A Triumph of European Science and Technology".
-This is part of the EAS's drive to enhance the profile of astronomy at the heart of European decision-making and was co-ordinated by the Society's Special Representative to the EU, Prof. Mike Bode.
-Read more
+This is part of the EAS's drive to enhance the profile of astronomy at the heart of European decision-making and was co-ordinated by the Society's Special Representative to the EU, Prof. Mike Bode. ▸ Read more The exhibition featured a large model of Gaia, information boards, a newly-built EAS display, posters and information leaflets for people to take away with them.
+It was situated in a large, very prominent and busy area of the Parliament and was extremely well visited during the week.

 European ROAD Project Scientist position available